 If you're looking for a true wilderness backpacking adventure, Aravaipa Canyon is the destination for you.
 Only 50 people are permitted to enter the 19,000 acre wilderness daily, so seclusion is not a problem; having to leave after a day or even three days is.
 Much of this guided hiking tour is in Aravaipa Creek, so be ready to get your feet wet.
 This is also a great trip for beginning backpackers looking for an easy hike.

 The hike starts a few hundred yards from Aravaipa Creek, but allows us to hike through a beautiful part of the Sonoran Desert.
-We will hike upstream for about 8 miles to our first night of camping, across from Hell Hole Canyon.
+After hiking to Turkey Creek Indian Ruin, we will hike upstream for about 3 miles to our first night of camping, across from Hell Hole Canyon.
 Hell?
 More like heaven!
 You will find yourself dwarfed by towering sandstone cliffs.
 If time allows, we will take an afternoon hike into Hell Hole Canyon following the stream into a narrow canyon.
-You may even spot a Gila Monster.

 Au revoir, Aravaipa!
-Before we pack up camp, we will spend some time exploring Horse Camp Canyon.
-From there, it’s all downstream… literally.
+Before we pack up camp, we will spend some additional time exploring, relaxing in the creek, taking pictures, whatever you want before hiking upstream back to the vehicle.
 We should be back to the vehicle between noon and 2:00PM depending on our explore time, bringing us back to Phoenix no later than 5:00PM.